Treatment in Korea Cost Overview: Complete 2026 Guide

 Use a Licensed Medical Coordinator

 Many international patients use third-party coordinators who specialize in Korean medical tourism.
-A good coordinator can negotiate package rates and help save 10–15% off standard pricing.
+A good coordinator can negotiate package rates and help save 10–15% off standard pricing. learn about seoul skin clinic: k-beauty treatments for foreigners.

 Sample Budget for a 7-Day Aesthetic Trip to Seoul